tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 {{ preview }}

-Building a minimal search feature like this can seem complex, but the underlying logic is very straightforward.
 The blog post titles will be stored in a custom [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) `data-post-title` to be compared with the user input from the search bar.
 Using the [input event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event), we can compare the `<input>` elements value with blog post titles in the data attribute everytime the search bar changes.

 This way the user input inside the search bar (ie search query) will be checked against each blog post title for every character that is added or removed to the search.
 The "dynamic" search feel is made possible thanks to the `input` event.
 Below is the HTML for creating a search bar `<input>` and corresponding `<label>`.